 - Torque ( normal force, type of friction, surface, and a number of the surface), Rotation speed (light, compact, fast, slow, etc), Available space (diameter, height), Frequency of operation ( small travel, large travel, type of load, a simple engaging mechanism, large cooling area).

 A Clutch is used to engage or disengage the engine in the gearbox.
-When the clutch is in an Engaged position, the engine power or rotary motion of engine crankshaft is transmitted to the gearbox and then to wheels.
+When the clutch is in an Engaged position, the engine power or rotary motion of the engine crankshaft is transmitted to the gearbox and then to the wheels.

 When it is disengaged the engine power doesn’t reach to gearbox although the engine is running.
 It is also used to allow shifting or changing of gears when the vehicle is running for shifting gears clutch is first disengaged then gears are shifted and then the clutch is Engaged and It has to be disengaged to stop the vehicle and also at the time when we want to idle the engine or in an easy language neutral.

 - The Engagement is smooth, with No heat generation unless the operation requires frequent starts and stops.